 Fast Track Diploma Requirements

-- cGPA of last 60 credits of undergraduate degree
+- cGPA of the last 60 credits of your undergraduate degree.

-- The match between first-year diploma courses and your undergraduate degree courses (biology, statistics, physics, English, etc.)
+- The correlation between your first-year diploma courses and your undergraduate degree courses (biology, statistics, physics, English, etc.).

 The number of fast-track seats depends on: